 Directions:

-2. Once heated, add the red curry paste, turmeric, garlic, ginger, lemongrass and chili peppers.
+1. Add the coconut oil to a large soup pot on the stove and heat up over medium heat.2.
+Once heated, add the red curry paste, turmeric, garlic, ginger, lemongrass and chili peppers.
 Stir until a fragrant paste forms, about 1-2 minutes.

 3. Add the leftover chicken carcass, water and salt, stir together with the spicy oil.
 Bring the broth to a boil, cover the pot and reduce the heat to medium-low.
 Simmer the broth for 1 hour.